-As a result of an increasing volume and variety of waste products, Japan is facing issues such as pressure on landfill sites and a growing percentage of difficult-to-treat materials.
+As a result of an increasing volume and variety of waste products, Japan is facing issues such as a growing percentage of difficult-to-treat materials, and pressure on landfill sites.
 Recovering and recycling waste without producing secondary waste has therefore become a top priority.

 Our unique Mitsubishi Continuous Copper Smelting and Converting Process (Mitsubishi Process) is a highly efficient copper manufacturing process that has exceptionally low environmental impact.
 We put copper concentrate through a series of three connected furnaces connected by pipes to produce blister copper (98.5% purity).
 The required facilities are compact and also help to save energy and cut costs.